Why Software Testing Needs Revolution? (and Here is How)

 Here is how:

-• We need to think about more scenarios
+- We need to think about more scenarios.

-• We need to observe more people and how they use their mobile
+- We need to observe more people and how they use their mobile.

 Again, if you are agreed, what are we waiting for?
-Letโ€™s start implementing this moment.
+Let’s implement this moment.

 Numerous Tools But Lack Of Ideas

-Automation is in demand and the most painful fact is โ€“ people think that if they know automation, they will be automatically considered as a good tester.
+Automation is in demand and the most painful fact is that people believe knowing automation automatically makes them good testers.

-Sorry to say, but thatโ€™s not the case.
+Sorry to say, but that’s not the case.
 No tool can replace the human mind.
-Yes, tools definitely make our life easier but ultimately they are created by humans and they need human efforts to use.
+Yes, tools make our life easier, but ultimately they are created by humans and they need human efforts to use.

-I am not trying to say that manual tester is better than automation one or vice-a-versa but the point here is testing cannot be completed without ideas and manual efforts.
-No tool can test/report application/productโ€™s behavior on its own.
+I am not trying to say that a manual tester is better than an automated one or vice-versa, but the point here is testing cannot be completed without ideas and manual efforts.
+No tool can test/report the application/product behavior on its own.
 The tool only follows the script and you need to be prepared to analyze the results generated by the tool.

-Nowadays, when the market is presenting 100s of new tools and utilities and when we are always at short of time for testing, automation is a must requirement but it should be coupled with manual testing.
+Nowadays, when the market is presenting 100s of new tools and utilities and when we are always short of time for testing, automation is a must requirement but it should be coupled with manual testing.

 Here is how:

-• Letโ€™s observe the product more closely and provide more details about the bug
+- Let’s observe the product more closely and provide more details about the bug

 Certification

-(On a lighter note, my husband always makes the remark that whenever I have guests invited for dinner, I unconsciously add more/less salt as I feel the pressure.
-I am sure, in one or the other area of life, we all observe that kind of pressure situation where we have to perform within limited time and believe me, that fear of performing well makes us so conscious that we forget about learning and enjoying, i.e. the process.
-We just become result-oriented and thatโ€™s not a good sign for the community).
+(My husband always notices that I unintentionally adjust the amount of salt when we have guests for dinner, depending on the pressure.
+I am sure, in one or the other area of life, we all observe that kind of pressure situation where we have to perform within a limited time, and believe me, that fear of performing well makes us so conscious that we forget about learning and enjoying, i.e. the process.
+We just become result-oriented, and that’s not a good sign for the community).

-I am not opposing certification but they are not at all measurements of your real skills.
+I am not opposing certification, but they are not at all measurements of your real skills.
 No exam can assess the capabilities of someone within the time limit.
-When it comes to Software Testing, itโ€™s about growing day by day.
+For Software Testing, it’s about growing day by day.

-• You cannot observe 100s of bugs within the first week of testing,
+- You cannot observe 100s of bugs within the first week of testing.

 But it surely is a matter of growing.
-With experience, we learn, implement, nurture our skills and develop ourselves.
+With experience, we learn, implement, nurture our skills, and develop ourselves.
 Learn from your past mistakes and keep notes of them.
 When working on other projects, remember those mistakes and try to not repeat them.

 The Tendency To Not Upgrade After Reaching A Position

-Itโ€™s ok if a senior developer turned lead/manager does not code but a real test manager always tests.
+It’s ok if a senior developer turned lead/manager does not code but a real test manager always tests.
 Yes, when you want to forget the basic skills, you are screwing up your career.
-No matter, how many years of experience you carry, keep your brain working the way you did.
+No matter how many years of experience you carry, keep your brain working the way you did.
 Spend at least a couple of hours for testing.

 Here is how:

-• Test Real-time products
+- Test Real-time products

-• Suggest ideas to make the product more useful
+- Suggest ideas to make the product more useful

-• Study the market and learn why some products are bestselling and others are not.
+- Study the market and learn why some products are bestselling, and others are not.

-• Understand how ideas are being implemented in different ways
+- Understand how ideas are being implemented in different ways

 Conclusion

 Also, do not forget to add weapons of reporting and communication in your testing beg.
-The person who cannot communicate well, cannot achieve success in any industry.
+A person who cannot communicate well, cannot achieve success in any industry.
 Equip yourself with training and implement learning to report better and to communicate fruitfully.

-About the author: This awesome revolutionary post is written by STH team member Bhumika Mehta.
+About the author: This exceptional revolutionary post is written by STH team member Bhumika Mehta.
 She is a project lead, carrying 7+ years of software testing experience.
 She is totally into testing and loves to test everything that exists.

-Happy Testing ๐Ÿ™‚
+Happy Testing 🙂

-6. hi Bhumika,
+hi Bhumika,

 this is really nice post for revolution.